Strictly ergodic distal models and a new approach to the Host-Kra factors: Introduction.

-The main idea of our approach is to find a topological model\footnote{See Definition \ref{topological model}.} for $(Z_k,\mu_k,T)$ which is a dynamical nilspace.
+The main idea of our approach is to find a topological model for $(Z_k,\mu_k,T)$ which is a dynamical nilspace.
 The concept of \emph{nilspaces}, originating in Host and Kra's \emph{parallelepiped structures} of \cite{HK08}, was introduced by Antol\'{i}n Camarena and Szegedy in \cite{CS12} (see also \cite{candela2016cpt_notes,candela2016alg_notes}).
-A nilspace is a compact space $X$ together with a closed collections of \textit{cubes} $C^n(X)\subseteq X^{\{0,1\}^n}$, $n=1,2,\ldots$, satisfying certain topological axioms.
-According to a structure theorem of Gutman, Manners, and Varj\'{u} (\cite{GMVIII}) a dynamical nilspace is an inverse limit of nilsystems\footnote{For dynamical nilspaces where the acting group is $\mathbb{Z}$ this was first proven by Host, Kra and Maass (\cite[Theorem 1.2]{HKM10}), however the proof uses the full force of the structural theorem of \cite{HK05}.
-As our goal is to give a new proof of the structural theorem, we cannot use the \cite{HKM10} result.
-The proof in \cite{GMVIII} is independent of both \cite{HKM10} and \cite{HK05} and is essentially topological.
-Moreover it holds in the generality of an acting group which has a dense subgroup generated by a compact set.
-This will be important in Section \ref{new proof of the Host-Kra structure theorem}.}.
+A (compact) nilspace is a compact metric space $X$ together with closed collections of \textit{cubes} $C^n(X)\subseteq X^{\{0,1\}^n}$, $n=1,2,\ldots$, satisfying certain topological axioms.
+There is a canonical way of associating to a minimal action by an arbitrary group, certain nilspaces, known as \textit{dynamical nilspaces} (see Subsection \ref{subsec:Dynamical cubespaces}).
+According to a structure theorem of Gutman, Manners, and Varj\'{u} (\cite{GMVIII}) a dynamical nilspace is an inverse limit of nilsystems (for an alternative proof see \cite{candela2020nilspace}).
 Using this structure theorem one is left with verifying topological properties of the topological model.
 This task is much easier than proving directly the nilsystems inverse limit representation and results with a major simplification.
+The structure theorem for $\mathbb{Z}$-dynamical nilspaces was first proven by Host, Kra and Maass (\cite[Theorem 1.2]{HKM10}), however the proof uses the full force of the structure theorem of \cite{HK05}.
+As our goal is to give a new proof of this theorem, we cannot use \cite{HKM10}.
+The proof in \cite{GMVIII} is independent of both \cite{HKM10} and \cite{HK05} and is essentially topological.
+Moreover it holds in broader generality which enables us to prove the structure theorem in the generality of finitely generated abelian group actions, in particular $\Z^k$-actions.